agiresearch/OpenP5/README.md

-# OpenP5: An Open-source Platform for LLM-based Recommendation Development, Fine-tuning, and Evaluation
+# OpenP5: An Open-source Platform for Developing, Fine-tuning, and Evaluating LLM-based Recommender Systems

 ## Introduction